jhpce-jhu/jhpce_mkdocs/docs/slurm/crafting-jobs.md

 You can modify your batch jobs so they do Good Things when they receive the first signal.
 This extra code is called a *signal handler*.

+You can also ask SLURM to send specific signals to your program.

 This is an advanced topic and will require some care and perhaps experimentation to verify your solution.

+This cluster's [checkpointing](https://hpc-unibe-ch.github.io/slurm/checkpointing.html) page includes examples of handling signals with a focus on checkpointing.
+Signal handler examples are shown for bash, C/C++ and Python.

 See the [sbatch](https://slurm.schedmd.com/archive/slurm-22.05.9/sbatch.html) manual page's explanation for the `--signal` argument.